tareqimbasher/NetPad/README.md

 ### How it works

-NetPad runs an ASP.NET web app that hosts a web-based user interface.
-It can be packaged as an Electron desktop app or served and accessed on any browser.
+NetPad runs an ASP.NET web app that hosts a web user interface.
+It can be packaged as a desktop app or served and accessed on any browser.

 Communication between the user interface and the ASP.NET backend occurs via HTTP and SignalR.